The Practices for Awakening Leadership Overview

 Interpersonal: We develop relationships with other peoples, lands, and creatures, discovering our respective interests, and seeking to see the world from other points of view.

-Faith Community: We disrupt the culture of isolation by developing relational cultures within and among diverse human communities, and between those communities and the natural world.
+Community: We disrupt the culture of isolation by developing relational cultures within and among diverse human communities, and between those communities and the natural world.

 Public Sphere: We develop relationships of accountability between diverse human communities and public leaders, for the sake of restoring public commitment to the common good and the community of creation.